inwooshin/inwooshin/README.md

    ## :musical_score: Hi!
 I'm Inwoo Shin

-   - I'm a student at Myongji University, and I am very interested in Embedded and Firmware.
+   - I'm a student at Myongji University, and I am very interested in Android.
    - Recently, I am studying algorithms and data structures and continuing to solve problems.

    ###     :pushpin: Tech stack